syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 It is possible to open the add dialog dynamically with a custom using the method showAddDialog..

-Similiarly, open the Edit dialog dynamically using the method showEditDialog(index), with the index of the row to be edited as parameter.
+Similarly, open the Edit dialog dynamically using the method showEditDialog(index), with the index of the row to be edited as parameter.

 {% highlight js %}
 <script>